abeerbadawi/abeerbadawi.github.io/content/authors/admin/_index.md

 <p class="justified-text">
   <strong>Dr. Abeer Badawi</strong> is a <strong>Postdoctoral Researcher at York University</strong> and a
   <strong>Faculty Affiliate Researcher at the Vector Institute</strong>, with over <strong>10 years of experience at the intersection of AI and healthcare</strong>.
-  Her work bridges <strong>AI, LLM, health and mental health, digital biomarkers, and responsible AI</strong>, with a particular focus on
+  Her work bridges <strong>AI, LLM, health and mental health, digital biomarkers, and responsible AI</strong>, with a focus on
   <strong>fairness, evaluation, and real-world clinical impact</strong>.
 She has led and co-led projects on
-  <strong>agitation prediction in dementia care, digital biomarkers, and large-scale mental-health LLM evaluation</strong>,
+  <strong>agitation prediction in dementia, digital biomarkers, and large-scale mental-health LLM evaluation</strong>,
-  working closely with partners such as <strong>Kids Help Phone (KHP)</strong>, <strong>University Health Network (UHN)</strong>,
+  working  with partners such as <strong>Kids Help Phone (KHP)</strong>, <strong>University Health Network (UHN)</strong>,
   <strong>CAMH (The Centre for Addiction and Mental Health)</strong>, <strong>Ontario Shores Centre for Mental Health Sciences</strong>,
   and the <strong>Vector Institute</strong>.
 </p>